NiveusLuna/KA2-bugfix/README.md

 - The Klingon's Experimental BoP can't use the search and destroy command
 - The ships repairing at Hydran Starbases and Outposts visibly clip into the station.
-- AIs wouldn't use wormhole generators properly, always opening wormholes to the bottom left corner of the map.
+- AIs don't use wormhole generators properly, always opening wormholes to the bottom left corner of the map.
 - Orion destroyers and light cruisers take up fewer slots than escorts.